tomek-he-him/format-xml/Readme.md

 **Fully customizable.**
 **Opt-in – no magic.**

-*Heads up: This is a work in progress.
-Ideas and criticism are very welcome.*
+***Heads up!** This is DEFINITELY NOT READY FOR USE YET.
+Ideas and criticism are very welcome though.*